MENU

 What kind of projects does the ITSC review / process?

-Each ITSC subcommittee will discuss and decide on the vision and goals that will deliver the ideal experience for each group.
+All IT projects will go through the IT governance process.
+Each ITSC subcommittee has defined the vision and goals that will deliver the ideal experience for each group.
 Project requests, whether they are generated by the committees, SFU community or IT Services, will be prioritized into a roadmap of projects that follows the overall vision, goals, and priorities defined by ITSC and its subcommittees.
-The ITSC will make decisions or recommendations on these requests.
-Decisions on smaller project requests ($500k or less) will be delegated to the subcommittees, and the ITSC will be informed of all the decisions.
-The CIO will make decisions on mandatory operational projects, as well as minor change requests.
+The CIO will review all IT project requests and decide whether to approve or forward to ITSC or ITSC Subcommittee for discussion.

 How do I start the process?
 And how does a project get submitted?